spectrocloud/librarium/content/api/1-introduction.md

 # Scope

-Palette applications operate in *Tenant* and *Project* scopes.
-The resources can be logically grouped as projects and API requests within a project should carry the project uid in the context.
-The project scope can be specified in the API request as an HTTP header with the key as `projectUid` and value as the &lt;project uid&gt;
+Palette supports applications to operate under [**Tenant** and **Project**](/user-management/palette-rbac#accessmodes) scope.
+The resources can be logically grouped as projects and API requests.
+These resources within a project should carry the projectuid in the context.
+The project scope can be specified in the API request as an HTTP header with the key as `projectuid` and value as the &lt;project uid&gt; The `projectuid` needs to be specified for a request to be applied under the project scope.

+**Example**:

+While creating a cloud account under a specific project, the request should have the `projectuid.` If the request is submitted without the `projectuid` by default, it will be considered a Tenant Scope request.

 # Pagination